 Numerous projects have been undertaken in the Western Deserts including:

-Traditional Owners have been working to support rare and threatened fauna in the remote Western Deserts through combining traditional knowledge with contemporary science.
-This work involves determining locations and distribution of threatened species by intensive on-ground field surveys.
+Traditional Owners have been working to protect the habitat of rare and threatened fauna in the remote Western Deserts through combining traditional knowledge with contemporary science.
+This work involves determining frequency and distribution of threatened species by intensive on-ground field surveys.
 The western desert region contains several nationally listed threatened fauna species which have been lost from large areas of the Australian mainland.

 The Martu focused on critical threats such as altered fire regimes and feral predators to increase native habitat for threatened species.
 They have also developed their capacity to address broad scale fires that have the potential to burn wildly across wide areas of the desert.
 The re-establishment of small Martu communities in the desert has led to an increase in burning close to communities.
 This has resulted in a return to a fine patchwork of burnt and unburnt areas, providing wildlife access to shelter, with bush food resources more common in the managed areas around communities.
 The on-ground work has predominantly focused on the reinstatement of traditional burning regimes, waterhole maintenance, feral animal control, treatment of invasive flora species and visitor management.